-To summarize, you have all the following options for distributing eWriter eBooks and making sure that your readers and users have the necessary viewer:
+You have the following options for distributing eWriter Help and making sure that your readers and users have the necessary viewer.

-This is not a problem.
-You can just mail .ewriter book files as regular attachments.The books are compact, neutral, compressed data packages that should not raise any red flags in AV and mail server filters, including those that examine the contents of zips and other archives.
+This is not a problem with data eWriter Help files.
+You can just mail .ewriter files as regular attachments.The books are compact, neutral, compressed data packages that should not raise any red flags in AV and mail server filters, including those that examine the contents of zips and other archives.

 The EXE books are the original all-in-one option that combine the viewer and the book in a single file.
 This is not really very practical nowadays, because downloading EXE files is almost always problematic.
 It also increases the size of every eBook by around 4 megabytes.
 Even so, there may still be some situations in which you prefer to distribute your eWriter books in this format.
 For example, it is quite possible to use EXE eBooks as integrated help files for software, as they support the same context references from your application as the separate viewer application.

 If you do decide to distribute EXE eBooks you must sign them digitally yourself.
-Our viewer is signed digitally by us, but as soon as you combine it with a book, that changes the checksum of the file and the signature is no longer valid.
+Our viewer is signed digitally by us, but as soon as you combine it with your documentation data, the checksum of the file changes and the signature is no longer valid.
 You need a code signing certificate, which you will already have anyway if your are a software developer.